-- (c) Supplemental Zone.
+- six feet and a minimum height of eight feet.
+Additional sidewalk width located between the clear area and the building may be used for outdoor dining or seating areas - (c) Supplemental Zone.
 A supplemental zone may be provided at the option of the applicant between the street-facing façade or a side-facing facade and the required clear area, to provide additional areas for outdoor dining, porches, terraces, landscape and water features, and plazas.
 A supplemental zone, if provided, may be a maximum of 20 feet deep and may extend up to 30 percent of the linear frontage of the development.
 The supplemental zone shall not provide any parking or vehicle circulation areas. - (d) Improvement District.
 An improvement district or other long-term oversight board and funding mechanism shall be established to provide for the maintenance of required streetscape. - (3) Building Placement.
 At least 70 percent of the building facade facing a public street shall be brought up to the clear area if provided. - (4) Sidewalk Entries - (a) Spacing.
 Sidewalk entries shall be provided to all buildings and individual units that front on the sidewalk. - (b) Sidewalk Entry Hierarchy.
-Entrances into residential buildings in mixeduse areas are encouraged to follow a hierarchy of sizes and functions as follows: - Carriage way: A centrally located twelvefoot wide entrance at sidewalk level for visual and direct access to a private courtyard. - Secondary entry: A sixfoot wide entrance with ornamental entrance gate and defined by a stoop with low cheek walls and planters at the sidewalk.
+Entrances into residential buildings in mixeduse areas are encouraged to follow a hierarchy of sizes and functions as follows: - Carriage way: A centrally located twelvefoot wide entrance at sidewalk level for visual and direct access to a private courtyard. - 2) Secondary entry: A sixfoot wide entrance with ornamental entrance gate and defined by a stoop with low cheek walls and planters at the sidewalk.
 Mailboxes, bike racks, and trash receptacles should be grouped around these secondary entries.